Finishing Rolling Mill Process ExplanationAuthor : hani Time : 2020/03/13

 Hot Strip Mill Group consists of two to six finishing mill stands, which reduce the thickness of the transfer bar to meet the customer demanded standard-sized or the next process.
 The rolling speed is needed to set at a suitable speed, which allows the last stand to perform the final reduction at the finishing temperature between 1500° and 1650°F, to reach certain mechanical properties.

-After all this processing of rolling mill through the finishing mill machine, the steel has been rolled into a flat bar nearly 200 feet.
+After all this processing of the rolling mill through the finishing mill machine, the steel has been rolled into a flat bar nearly 200 feet.
 However, in contrast to the roughing mills, the way of the finishing mills roll the transfer bar in tandem, meaning each bar would be rolled through all six stands at once.
 And the hot steel is quite fragile when it is rolled and drew between the finishing mill stands.
 So it must be carefully controlled at very low levels for the sake of avoiding stretch or tear the strip.

-Before the finish rolling processing, the head- and tail-ends of the transfer bar will be sheared for squaring them up, helping to ensure proper threading and tail-out.
+Before the finish rolling mill processing, the head- and tail-ends of the transfer bar will be sheared for squaring them up, helping to ensure proper threading and tail-out.
 The final two-stage descaling operation is clean off the scale that has grown on the bar during roughing.

 Once the bar is threaded between each successive pair of mills, a free-turning roll on an electro-mechanical pivot called a looper roll engages the bottom of the strip to monitor the tension between the stands.